Feb 2, 2022, 9:42:48 AM CST Jul 1, 2022, 1:41:18 PM CDT

 If you are concerned about symptoms in your child, talk to your pediatrician.
 You can ask to get your child's fasting blood glucose level and/or a spot urine sample checked.
 Both of these simple tests can go a long way for early detection of diabetes and minimize the risk of a new diagnosis being missed.

-Lastly, Dr. Adhikari encourages parents to continue to take steps to reduce the risk of COVID‑19 infection, including getting vaccinated.
-"The diabetes story, when it comes to COVID‑19, is only beginning to be told," he says.
+"We are only just starting to understand the relationship between COVID-19 and diabetes," he says.
 "We will know more with each passing month for the next few years.
 For now, we can all take steps to minimize risk of COVID‑19 and COVID-related complications."

 See more COVID-19 resources